 Your scores will be based only on the number of questions that you answer correctly; there is no penalty for guessing.
 Try to answer every question within the time allowed for each section.

 What to Expect on Test Day

-- Report to your assigned test center by the Reporting Time listed.
+- You must arrive on time to be admitted to test.
+Your testing time is located on your admission ticket.
 You will NOT be admitted to test if you are late.

-- Be ready to begin testing after all examinees present at test time are checked in and seated.
+- Be ready to begin testing after all on-time examinees are checked in.

-- Please note that ACT may visit test centers to conduct enhanced test security procedures including, but not limited to, collecting images of examinees during check-in or other security activities on test day.
+- Please note that ACT may visit test centers to conduct enhanced test security procedures.

 During the Test

 - Once you begin testing, either by receiving a one-time password to log in via computer, or by breaking the seal on your test booklet, you cannot later request a Test Date Change, even if you do not complete all your tests.

 - A permitted calculator may be used on the mathematics test only.
 It is your responsibility to know whether your calculator is permitted.
 Please refer to the ACT Calculator Policy (PDF).

 - Do not engage in any prohibited behavior at the test center.
 If you do, you will be dismissed and your answer document will not be scored.